Planck 2015 results. XVIII. Background geometry & topology: Methods

 We firstly carry out a full Bayesian analysis for these two \bianchiviih\ models, repeating the analysis performed in \citet{planck2013-p19} with updated \Planck\ temperature data.
 The methodology is described in detail in \citet{mcewen:bianchi} and summarized in \citet{planck2013-p19}.
 The complete posterior distribution of all Bianchi and cosmological parameters is sampled and Bayesian evidence values are computed to compare \bianchiviih\ models to their concordance counterparts.
 Bianchi temperature signatures are simulated using the {\tt Bianchi2}\footnote{\url{http://www.jasonmcewen.org/}} code \citep{mcewen:bianchi}, while the \anicosmo\ code is used to perform the analysis, which in turn uses \multinest\ to sample the posterior distribution and compute evidence values.

 To connect with polarization data, we secondly analyse polarization templates computed using the best-fit parameters from the analysis of temperature data.
 For the resulting small set of best-fit models, polarization templates are computed using the approach of \citet{pontzen:2007} and \citet{pontzen:2009}, and have been provided by \citet{PontzenPrivate}.
 These \bianchiviih\ simulations are more accurate than those considered for the temperature analyses performed here and in previous works (see, e.g., \citealt{planck2013-p19}, \citealt{mcewen:bianchi}, \citealt{bridges:2008}, \citealt{bridges:2006b}, \citealt{jaffe:2005, jaffe:2006c, jaffe:2006a, jaffe:2006b}), since the recombination history is modelled.
-The largest effect of incorporating the recombination history is its impact on the polarization fraction, although the amplitude of the temperature component can also vary by approximately 5\,\% (which is calibrated in the current analysis, as described below).
+The overall morphology of the patterns are consistent between the codes; the largest effect of incorporating the recombination history is its impact on the polarization fraction, although the amplitude of the temperature component can also vary by approximately 5\,\% (which is calibrated in the current analysis, as described below).

-Using the simulated \bianchiviih\ polarization templates computed following \citet{pontzen:2007} and \citet{pontzen:2009}, and provided by \citet{PontzenPrivate}, we perform a maximum-likelihood fit for the amplitude of these templates using \Planck\ polarization data (a full Bayesian evidence calculation of the complete temperature and polarization data-set incorporating the more accurate Bianchi models of \citealt{pontzen:2007} and \citealt{pontzen:2009} is left to future work).
+Using the simulated \bianchiviih\ polarization templates computed following \citet{pontzen:2007} and \citet{pontzen:2009}, and provided by \citet{PontzenPrivate}, we perform a maximum-likelihood fit for the amplitude of these templates using \Planck\ polarization data (a full Bayesian evidence calculation of the complete temperature and polarization data set incorporating the more accurate Bianchi models of \citealt{pontzen:2007} and \citealt{pontzen:2009} is left to future work).
 The likelihood in the Bianchi scenario is identical to that considered in \citet{planck2013-p19} and \citet{mcewen:bianchi}; however, we now consider the Bianchi and cosmological parameters fixed and simply introduce a scaling of the Bianchi template.
 The resulting likelihood reads:

 where $\vec{d}$ denotes the data vector, $\vect{t} = \vect{b}(\bparam^\star)$ is the Bianchi template for best-fit Bianchi parameters $\bparam^\star$, $\mtrx{C} =\mtrx{C(\cosmoparam)}$ is the cosmological covariance matrix for the best-fit cosmological parameters $\cosmoparam^\star$, $\mtrx{N}$ is the noise covariance, and $\lambda$ is the introduced scaling parameter (the effective vorticity of the scaled Bianchi component is simply $\lambda (\omega/H)_0$).